OkonSamuel/EvoTrees.jl/new-API/README.md

 - `(features_matrix, target_vector)` tuple.
  a single argument position for training data
 - data loader: as used in neural network, notably through MLUtils's DataLoader
-- We can also imagine support support for a `path` reference to an on-disk storage (ex. `*.arrow`), a database connector...
+- We can also imagine support for a `path` reference to an on-disk storage (ex. `*.arrow`), a database connector...

 ### Iteration

-Training of iterative models typically involve the tracking of eval metric on out-of sample data.
+Training of iterative models typically involve the tracking of eval metric on out-of-sample data.
 This notably touch most prevalent Tabular ML models like XGBoost, LightGBM, CatBoost, EvoTrees as well as any neural network / deep learning model.

 Models that can be trained iteratively are identified with: